Introducing Andrzej Ejmont:

 Where will you be travelling to next?

 I am so excited about this one it’s not funny!!
 We are off to Vietnam.
-I am ready for the cultural experience of a lifetime, dig into some delicious local cuisine, put my feet on the trails of Sapa, get on a Ha Long Bay cruise and relax in the awesome Victoria Hotel in Hoi An.
+I am ready for the cultural experience of a lifetime, dig into some delicious local cuisine, put my feet on the trails of Sapa, get on a most luxurious Halong Bay cruise and relax in the awesome Victoria Hotel in Hoi An.

 3 weeks to go!!
 Are we there yet???